decaf-dev/obsidian-note-splitter/README.md

 ### Delimiter

 A delimiter is a sequence of characters used to divide content.
-When you split a note, the content before and after the delimiter will become new notes.
+When you split a note, the content before and after each delimiter will become new notes.
 The default delimiter is a new line character `\n`.

-### Use content as title
+### Use first line as title

-If enabled, the first line of a split section will be used as the note title.
-If that title already exists, the note will be named Split conflict <random-uuid>.
-If disabled, a timestamp will be used as the note title.
+If enabled, the first line of split content will be used as the title of the split note.
+If the title already exists, the conflict will be indicated by naming the note as `Split conflict <random-uuid>`.
+If disabled, a timestamp will be used as the title e.g. `note-splitter-1702591910`.

 > [!NOTE]
 > Disabled by default.